dame-ab/Dame-Abera/README.md

 ### 🚀 About Me
 🎓 Software Engineering Student @ AAIT (Addis Ababa University) 💻 Full Stack Developer with a love for clean architecture & elegant code
-👨‍💻 A2SV G6 In-person Fellow — sharpening my DSA & problem-solving skills
+👨‍💻 A2SV In-person Fellow —  where I sharpened my DSA & problem-solving skills
 🌍 Passionate about building impactful tools for communities

 ---